-The Shands Transplant Center at the University of Florida performs more than 250 transplants a year, with more than 7,000 organ transplants total since the first program began in 1966.
+The UF Health Shands Transplant Center at the University of Florida has performed a combined of more than 8,000 organ transplants since the first program began in 1966.
 The center performs transplants of the heart, lung, kidney, liver and pancreas.
-The patient population includes adults and children, and some patients receive multiple organ transplants at Shands Transplant Center.
+The patient population includes adults and children, and some patients receive multiple life-saving organ transplants at UF Health Shands Transplant Center.

-With great experience and a record for excellent outcomes, Shands Transplant Center is uniquely qualified to accept higher-risk candidates.
-Multiple specialty programs at Shands at UF are ranked by the annual U.S. News and World Report in their “America’s Best Hospitals” listings each year.
+- With great experience and a record for excellent outcomes, UF Health Shands Transplant Center is uniquely qualified to accept higher-risk candidates.
+Multiple specialty programs at UF Health are ranked by U.S. News and World Report each year.

-Our team is committed to following patients throughout their lifetime, and Shands Transplant Center has patient data spanning decades.
+- Our team is committed to following patients throughout their lifetime, and UF Health Shands Transplant Center has patient data spanning decades.

 If you are a patient, please call (352) 265-0754 with any questions or visit the UF Health Transplant Center.